Franco-Dutch War: 1678: the Peace of Nijmegen and its consequences

-Louis XIV' first two goals, the destruction of the Dutch Republic and the conquest of the Spanish Netherlands, had failed.
-Yet the Peace of Nijmegen confirmed most of conquests the French had made in the latter stage of the war.
-Louis XIV, having successfully fought a powerful coalition, came to be known as the 'Sun King' in the years that followed the conflict.
-Nevertheless, while favourable to France, and largely permanent, the peace terms were significantly worse than those that had been available in July 1672.
-France returned Charleroi, Ghent and other towns in the Spanish Netherlands, in return for Spain ceding Franche-Comté, Ypres, Maubeuge, Câteau-Cambrésis, Valenciennes, Saint-Omer and Cassel; with the exception of Ypres, all of these remain part of modern France.
+Louis XIV's two primary goals, the destruction of the Dutch Republic and the conquest of the Spanish Netherlands, had not been achieved.
+Nevertheless, the Peace of Nijmegen confirmed most of the conquests the French had made in the latter stages of the war.
+Louis, having successfully fought a powerful coalition, came to be known as the 'Sun King' in the years that followed the conflict.
+France returned Charleroi, Ghent and other towns in the Spanish Netherlands, while receiving the entire Franche-Comté and the towns of Ypres, Maubeuge, Câteau-Cambrésis, Valenciennes, Saint-Omer and Cassel; with the exception of Ypres, all of these remain part of France today.
+But while favourable to France, and producing lasting gains, the peace terms were significantly worse than those that had been available in July 1672.